ByAUJay

 4. Implement Secure Backup and Disaster Recovery Plans

-- Use split-key schemes (e.g., Shamir's Secret Sharing) to prevent single-point compromise.
+- Implement split-key schemes (like Shamir's Secret Sharing) to avoid any single point of failure.

 5. Continuous Monitoring and Anomaly Detection

-- Set up alerts for unauthorized access attempts.
+- Create alerts for any unauthorized access attempts.

 Advanced Techniques for Multisignature Wallets